How to go green at home

 Use sustainable technology

 Evolving technologies create a lot of new planet-friendly possibilities for our lives.
 We can make changes of all sizes and impacts by switching the items we use and shifting the actions we take in our daily lives.
-To utilize technology and go green at home, install a smart/digital thermostat, pay bills online and opt out of paper billing, upgrade to energy-efficient appliences and switch to a green energy supplier, or ask your power company if you can choose the source of your energy generation.
+To utilize technology and go green at home, install a smart/digital thermostat, pay bills online and opt out of paper billing, upgrade to energy-efficient appliances and switch to a green energy supplier, or ask your power company if you can choose the source of your energy generation.

 You can also reduce your energy bill and carbon footprint by investing in solar power for your home.
 Solar energy is one of the best go green home improvements you can make.
 Federal, state, and local tax credits and incentives may be available to offset the cost of purchase and installation.
-Learn more about eco-friendly home upgrades.

 How to be more environmentally friendly at home